anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Supply CA Certificates to Pledge {#cacerts}

-{{exchangesfig_uc2_7}} shows the provisioning of the CA certificates aquired by the pledge-agent to the pledge.
+{{exchangesfig_uc2_7}} shows the provisioning of the CA certificates acquired by the pledge-agent to the pledge.
 The following subsections describe the corresponding artifacts.

 ~~~~ aasvg